pdrozdowski/TSPLib.Net/README.md

 IntelliSense should take you the rest of the way, but please see the source if anything is lacking.

-### TspLibNetDemo

-TspLibNetDemo is a basic little demo app that allows you to view information related to TSPLIB95 instances in a convenient GUI (the demo app lives in a completely separate solution from that of the library itself and therefore doesn't affect library usage or distribution).

 ## Licensing

 TSPLib.Net is distributed under the MIT license.